-- Maintain the internal access way from Pittwater Rd as a one lane width, for use by authorised vehicles only. - Upgrade the internal access way to a consistent finish to improve amenity of the area, accessibility and to reduce contaminants into the stormwater runoff. - Maintain the existing vehicle gate locations, including access way entry (authorised vehicles only), access way bus drop off/pick up area (authorised vehicles only) and main car park entry (open sunrise sunset). - Facilitate site access for maintenance and emergency purposes (as required). - Upgrade maintenance access at entry 12 and from entry 14 and creek crossing point (culvert) to western open space zone. - Facilitate Education Centre groups arrivals/departures from Pittwater Rd by way of improved bus drop off/pick up area and turning circle (capacity up to maximum of three buses).
+- Maintain the internal access way from Pittwater Rd as a one lane width, for use by authorised vehicles only. - Upgrade the internal access way to a consistent finish to improve amenity of the area, accessibility and to reduce contaminants into the stormwater runoff. - Vehicle access to internal access way to be restricted to authorised vehicles via gates to the west of the car park and west of the bus turning area.
+Access way gates to be considered for future upgrade to key and remote electronic operation. - Main car park gate to remain (open sunrise sunset) to restrict evening use, campervans and illegal dumping. - Facilitate site access for maintenance and emergency purposes (as required).

+- Upgrade maintenance access at entry 12 and from entry 14 and creek crossing point (culvert) to western open space zone. - Facilitate Education Centre groups arrivals/ departures from Pittwater Rd by way of improved bus drop off/pick up area and turning circle (capacity up to maximum of three buses).
 Ensure the width of the access way from entry 1 to the bus turning area is sufficient for two passing buses.
 Investigate alternative bus layover area (off-site) in close proximity to the Reserve.